simoncblyth/opticks/notes/issues/tpmt_broken_by_OpticksCSG_enum_move.rst

 * seems the bndspec is OK, but this is not being treated as the input ?
 Instead the bnd in the .npy which are all zero is the input.

+  * just need to GParts::close in order to registerBoundaries

 ::